Writing Data

 });

-Use an explicit transaction when several writes should settle together after an authority validates the sealed batch:
+Use a transaction when several writes should settle together after an authority validates the sealed batch:

 tx.insert(app.todos, { title: "Draft copy", done: false });